alospeaks/cisco-dc-automation/LabGuide/section-1-1-devopstools.md

 1. Download and install Virtualbox for your OS. https://www.virtualbox.org/

 ### Exercise 3
 ####Verify Virtual box installation
 1. On the terminal window type `vboxmanage -v`

+## GIT
+### Exercise-1
+####Installing git
+##### Mac Users
+1. **Xcode** is a large suite of software development tools and libraries from Apple.
+This includes git package.
+Lets install xcode-select, command line utility for xcode.
+2. Open up a terminal window.  `Cmd+space`  and type `terminal`
+3. on the terminal type  `xcode-select --install`
+4. A software update popup window will appear.
+5. click on `Install`.
+6. Wait for it to install the Command line tools.
+7. type  `git --help`
+8. you see all the options for git command.

+##### Windows Users
+1. Download  and install `mysGit` package.
+Use all the default setting for installation. https://git-for-windows.github.io/
+2. you should see Git Bash icon on your desktop.
+Whenever we say open terminal in this lab guide, please open `git Bash terminal` on windows.

+**Do not open the command line**

 ## Do not do the sections below.
 These tool are not needed for the lab.